bigspring/munch/README.md

 munch
 =====

-A clever little script for installing WP and dependencies in seconds.
+A clever little script which utilises [lunchbox](https://github.com/bigspring/lunchbox) to install WP and dependencies in seconds.

 instructions
 ------------